-Subgrades that will support pavements and gravel-surfaced areas (i.e., well house yard and driveways) should be thoroughly compacted to a uniformly firm and unyielding condition on completion of stripping and before placing structural fill.
-We recommend that subgrades for pavements and gravel-surfaced areas be evaluated to identify areas of yielding or soft soil.
+Subgrades that will support structures, slabs-on-grade, pavements, and gravel-surfaced areas (i.e., well house yard and driveways) should be thoroughly compacted to a uniformly firm and unyielding condition on completion of stripping and before placing structural fill.
+We recommend that subgrades for these areas be evaluated to identify areas of yielding or soft soil.
 Probing with a steel probe rod or proof-rolling with a heavy piece of wheeled construction equipment are appropriate methods of evaluation.